-There are several content automation platforms available, from mass post uploading and scheduling platforms like SocialOomph to dashboards created to give more insights into the performance of your posts like Sprout Social.
-For the most part, the primary intention of these platforms is to allow marketers to schedule social media content in advance and monitor the results.
-They can be great tools, if used properly, but there are some real disadvantages to plotting out your content in advance.
+There are several content marketing automation platforms available, from mass post uploading and scheduling platforms like SocialOomph to dashboards created to give more insights into the performance of your posts like Sprout Social.
+For the most part, the primary intention of these platforms is to allow marketers to schedule media content in advance and monitor the results.
+They can be great content automation tools, if used properly, but there are some real disadvantages to plotting out your automate content creation in advance.

 Scheduling in Advance

 The first and most obvious benefit is being able to plan for the future proactively.
 Instead of logging into your Twitter account, typing up a message and hitting send each time you want to post something to your followers, you can do a week’s worth of work in the span of a few hours.
 If you keep a running list of your onsite content creation, you can upload that list and automatically distribute those posts at regular intervals for any stretch of time.
 Alternatively, you can type in and schedule posts one by one until you have an even spread across your chosen time period.

 This is advantageous because social media demands regular updates, and not everybody has the time or desire to make all those updates manually.
 It’s a form of protection against taking time off, becoming busy with other tasks, and even forgetting about posting.
 A regular habit is reduced to a single task, making everybody capable of being a full-time social media manager.

 This automation also allows you to make posts with perfect timing.
 Rather than necessitating a login at a specific time to make an appropriate post, you can schedule your posts in advance.
 It may take some time before you are able to tell which times are the most popular for your brand, but once you do, you’ll be able to take full advantage of it.
 For example, if you figure out that your posts get more responses at 1:00 pm than any other time, you can schedule your most important posts at 1:00 pm, and never have to worry about logging in at that time.